Andreas Deja: Career

 A lifelong fan of Disney animated films, Deja was hired by the studio in August 1980 after he had corresponded with Eric Larson, one of Disney's senior Nine Old Men of animation who ran the studio's training department.
 The first film on which he worked for was The Black Cauldron, during which time he shared a cubicle with future film director Tim Burton.

 During his rookie days at Disney, Deja sought mentorship and practical advice from seven of the then-living Nine Old Men, who were already retired before his tenure.
 Deja has collected information on the Nine Old Men over the years, and has stated that one of his ambitions is to publish one book for each of the Nine Old Men.

 Deja is best known as the supervising animator of some of the most memorable Disney villains: Gaston in Beauty and the Beast, Jafar in Aladdin, Scar in The Lion King and Queen Narissa in Enchanted.
 He also animated Roger Rabbit in Who Framed Roger Rabbit, King Triton in The Little Mermaid, the title character in Hercules, Lilo Pelekai in Lilo & Stitch, Mama Odie in The Princess and the Frog and Tigger in Winnie the Pooh.
 In addition, he is the current resident specialist for the animation of Mickey Mouse.

 In 2011, he began a blog where he shares some of his collection of the work of the early Disney animators.

 In 2015, Deja authored The Nine Old Men: Lessons, Techniques, and Inspiration from Disney's Great Animators ISBN 978-0415843355 published by Focal Press.

-As of June 2022, he is currently working on the animated film Mushka.
+As of June 2023, he currently worked on the animated short film Mushka.

-Deja was the guest curator for the exhibition titled Walt Disney’s The Jungle Book: Making a Masterpiece which took place at The Walt Disney Family Museum from June 23, 2022 to January 8, 2023 to celebrate the film's 55th anniversary.
+Deja was the guest curator for the exhibition titled Walt Disney's The Jungle Book: Making a Masterpiece which took place at The Walt Disney Family Museum from June 23, 2022, to January 8, 2023, to celebrate the film's 55th anniversary.
 A Members Only Preview of the exhibition which included a special talk with Deja, Darleen Carr, Floyd Norman and Bruce Reitherman took place on June 22, 2022.
 Deja also wrote an extensive companion book for the exhibition which was originally slated to be published by Weldon Owen on September 20, 2022, before it was changed to November 1, 2022.